 Functional Programming

 A functional programming language hides the von Neumann architecture of the computer.
-Programming is not writing commands to update memory cells.
-Rather it is declaring axioms, which are foundational statements that do not need to be proven, and relations between data.
-These axioms and relations do not change over time; they are mathematical truths.
+Functional programming is not writing commands to update memory cells.
+Rather, it is declaring axioms, which are statements that are true by definition rather than proof, and relationships between data.
+These axioms and relationships do not change over time; they are universal and eternal truths.

-Since mutation is outlawed, we cannot write a subprogram that produces a side-effect.
+If mutation is outlawed, either by the language or by our choice, we cannot write a subprogram that produces a side effect.
 For example, in Java, we can write this method to prepend an element at the front of a list:

 void prepend(int newItem, ArrayList<Integer> items) {